 All four S10 devices will be able to wirelessly recharge other devices with their own batteries, using a new feature Samsung has dubbed Wireless PowerShare.
 The feature is compatible with any other Qi-supported products, like Samsung's new Galaxy Buds, pictured above, and automatically turns itself off once the S10 drops down to 30 percent capacity.

 The biggest software change with the Galaxy S10 versus the Galaxy S9 is a new interface.
-Samsung unveiled its OneUI Android skin back in November, and this skin is rolling out to the S9 and S9 Plue right now.
+Samsung unveiled its OneUI Android skin last year, and it's been added to the Galaxy S9 models as well as the S10 family.
 It’s a more dynamic interface that changes based on what you're using the phone to do; buttons and search bars disappear if they're not germane to the task at hand, for example.

 But Samsung also tweaked OneUI to put many of the buttons and commands within reach of your fingers, so that you can use your phone one handed.
 That's critical for phones with larger screens, which the S10 lineup is expected to introduce.